 This workshop enables church leaders to develop biblically dynamic core values and purpose statements.
 There is also an opportunity to develop a vision statement, evaluate your current methods, and design a strategy for maximum ministry effectiveness.Workbook

 Fostering the Harvest is a practical training workshop for personal evangelism.
 Many training programs are aimed at reaching a “Christian culture,” but we no longer have that in America.
 Now we must think more like missionaries.
 This workshop will help people to reach those who do not seem to be interested in the gospel.

 Fostering the Harvest is designed for a Sunday school class or a small group Bible study.
-Nine video sessions (about 25-40 minutes in length) on the DVD present the material in stimulating lecture format accompanied by onscreen notes.
-Afterwards your session facilitator can guide the group in discussing the principles of the lesson and providing practical application and follow through for the group using the questions in the student workbook.Workbook DVD
+Nine video sessions (about 25-40 minutes in length) present the material in stimulating lecture format accompanied by onscreen notes.
+Afterwards your session facilitator can guide the group in discussing the principles of the lesson and providing practical application and follow through for the group using the questions in the student workbook.Workbook Videos

 The purpose of this workshop is to convince church leaders to adopt church-based leadership development as a core value.
 God has chosen local churches as the focal point of ministry today.
 But our churches have become hampered by cultural baggage and program-orientation and have, thus, lost their effectiveness in equipping future leaders.

 The primary tasks of church leaders are to equip saints and mentor emerging leaders.
 Mentoring (advanced discipleship) involves practical learning to develop ministry skills, private learning to develop godly character, and public learning to develop biblical and theological knowledge.Workbook

 If church leaders adopt church-based leadership development as a core value, where should they begin?
 How simple or complex should the new endeavor be?